Data Types and Attributes in Teradata

 Column storage Attributes This attributes basically design to reduce the memory space

-Compress It is used for memory saving, it compress Null and user defined values to zero space
+Compress It is used for memory saving, it compresses Null and user-defined values to zero space

-This Compression is possible for int, small int, byte int, flat, date, double, decimal, char etc
+This Compression is possible for int, small int, byte int, float, date, double, decimal, char etc

 We can compress the below data type